josephg/egwalker-paper/reg-text.typ

 OT is simple and fast in the case of @two-inserts, where each user performed only one operation since the last version they had in common.
 In general, if user 1 performed $k$ operations and user 2 performed $m$ operations since their last common version, merging their states using OT has a cost of at least $O(k m)$, since each of the $k$ operations must be transformed with respect to each of the $m$ operations and vice versa.
 Some OT algorithms have a complexity that is quadratic or even cubic in the number of operations performed by each user @Li2006 @Roh2011RGA @Sun2020OT.
-This is acceptable for online collaboration where $k$ and $m$ are typically small, but if users may edit a document offline or if the software supports explicit branching and merging workflows @Upwelling, $O(k m)$ can become impracticably slow.
+This is acceptable for online collaboration where $k$ and $m$ are typically small, but if users may edit a document offline or if the software supports explicit branching and merging workflows @Upwelling, an algorithm with complexity $O(k m)$ can become impracticably slow.

 _Conflict-free Replicated Data Types_ (CRDTs) have been proposed as an alternative to OT.
 The first CRDT for collaborative text editing appeared in 2006 @Oster2006WOOT, and over a dozen text CRDTs have been published since @crdt-papers.